woocommerce/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 The options you feed the configuration instance are the same as those for express payment methods with the following additions:

--   `label`: This should be a react node that will be used to output the label for the tab in the payment methods are.
+-   `label`: This should be a React node that will be used to output the label for the tab in the payment methods are.
 For example it might be `<strong>Credit/Debit Cart</strong>` or you might output images.
 -   `ariaLabel`: This is the label that will be read out via screen-readers when the payment method is selected.
 -   `placeOrderButtonLabel`: This is an optional label which will change the default "Place Order" button text to something else when the payment method is selected.
+As an example, the PayPal Standard payment method [changes the text of the button to "Proceed to PayPal"](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/e089ae17043fa525e8397d605f0f470959f2ae95/assets/js/payment-method-extensions/payment-methods/paypal/index.js#L37-L40) when it is selected as the payment method for checkout because the payment method takes the shopper offsite to PayPal for completing the payment.
 -   `supports`: This is an object containing information about what features your payment method supports.
 The following keys are valid here:
     - `showSavedCards`: This value will determine whether saved cards associated with your payment method are shown to the customer.
     - `showSaveOption`: This value will control whether to show the checkbox which allows customers to save their payment method for future payments.